stdlib-js/stdlib/tools/make/lib/benchmark/README.md

 $ make benchmark-lang
 ```

-The recipe recognizes the environment variables for each language-specific recipe documented below.
+The recipe recognizes the environment variables for each language-specific (`benchmark-<lang>`) recipe documented below.

 This recipe is useful when wanting to glob for benchmark files, irrespective of language, for a particular package in order to compare cross-language performance.